 Set forth below is information concerning our directors and officers as of the date of this annual report including their names, ages, positions, current directorship terms (which expire on the date of the relevant year's annual general meeting of shareholders) and assessment of independence in accordance with the corporate governance standards of the New York Stock Exchange.
 There are no family relationships among the executive officers or between any executive officer or director.
 Our executive officers are appointed by the Board to serve in their roles.
 Each executive officer is appointed for such term as may be prescribed by the Board or until a successor has been chosen and qualified or until such officer's death, resignation or removal.
-Shaun Murphy resigned from the Board in December 2022.
+Paul Coulson stepped down as Chairman of Ardagh Group S.A. on 15 November 2023 and was succeeded by Herman Troskie.
 Unless otherwise indicated, the business address of all of our executive officers and directors is 56, rue Charles Martel, L-2134 Luxembourg, Luxembourg.

-Expiration of current directorship Name Age Position term Independent Paul Coulson 70 Chairman 2023 John Sheehan 57 Chief Financial Officer and Director 2023 Michael Dick 54 Chief Executive Officer Ardagh Glass 2023 Packaging and Director Oliver Graham 54 Chief Executive Officer Ardagh Metal 2025 Packaging and Director Gerald Moloney 65 Director, Executive Committee 2025 Brendan Dowling 75 Director 2025 Houghton Fry 77 Director 2025 Johan Gorter 63 Non-Executive Director 2024 Abigail Blunt 61 Non-Executive Director 2023 $\boxtimes$ Yves Elsen 64 Non-Executive Director 2023 $\boxtimes$ The Rt.
-Hon. the Lord Hammond of Runnymede 67 Non-Executive Director 2024 $\boxtimes$ Damien O'Brien 67 Non-Executive Director 2024 $\boxtimes$ Hermanus Troskie 52 Non-Executive Director 2024 Edward White 75 Non-Executive Director 2023 $\boxtimes$
+Expiration of current directorship

+Name Age Position term Independent

+Herman Troskie 53 Chair 2024

+Paul Coulson 71 Director 2026

+John Sheehan 58 Chief Financial Officer and Director 2026

+Michael Dick 55 Chief Executive Officer Ardagh Glass Packaging and Director 2025

+Oliver Graham 55 Chief Executive Officer Ardagh Metal Packaging and Director 2025

+Gerald Moloney 66 Executive Director 2025

+Brendan Dowling 76 Director 2025

+Houghton Fry 78 Director 2025

+Johan Gorter 64 Non-Executive Director 2024

+Abigail Blunt 62 Non-Executive Director 2026 $\boxtimes$

+Yves Elsen 65 Non-Executive Director 2026 $\boxtimes$

+The Rt.
+Hon. the Lord Hammond of

+Runnymede 68 Non-Executive Director 2024 $\boxtimes$

+Damien O'Brien 68 Non-Executive Director 2024 $\boxtimes$

+Edward White 76 Non-Executive Director 2026 $\boxtimes$